pcolmant/repanier/README.md

 Create the django project whose name is for example my_web_site

     django-admin.py startproject my_web_site

+Create cache and session directory used as temporary cache by the repanier django configuration.
+By the way, Django offers other cache and session management possibilities.

     # ----------------- Create django cache directory
     mkdir /var/tmp/django-cache
     sudo chgrp www-data /var/tmp/django-cache